tixocloud/phynance/README.md

 phynance
 ========

-A collection of Python scripts for finance
+Phynance is a collection of Python scripts useful for financial calculations